<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2045119522438660&amp;ev=PageView&amp;noscript=1">

 That strength in equities, in such a short period of time, raises questions about where to next?"

-Extract from Quarterly Asset Allocation No. 56,
+Quarterly Global Asset Allocation No. 57, 20th March 2024:

 The Quarterly Global Asset Allocation is a recommendation for a global portfolio comprised of equities, bonds, commodities, credit and cash with a six to twenty four month investment horizon.
 The recommendation is based on our assessment of the global economic cycle, the current key investment/macro themes, our assessment of market valuation and analysis of other key factors which drive medium to long term investment cycles.
 Each quarter there is a section with a detailed analysis of the economic cycle in the USA, Eurozone and China.
 There is also a section dedicated to valuation across all key asset classes, as well as a front section with detailed recommendations and rationale.